 - An understanding of the techniques utilized to produce gene-targeted mouse models and breeding programs used in conjunction with their generation and maintenance

-CMAT training consists of ten rotations, each totaling three to seventeen weeks.
+CMAT training consists of nine rotations, each totaling three to seventeen weeks.
 A member of the program faculty or senior animal resource program staff provides supervision, along with a recommended reading list, rotation goals, and when appropriate, a list of skills to be acquired during the rotation.
 Fellows are expected to devote at least 25 hours per week to each rotation.
-Rotation supervisors will conduct an evaluation at the end of the rotation.
+Rotation supervisors conduct an evaluation at the end of the rotation.

-CMAT rotations are as follows: Small Animal Biology, Biosecurity, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Laboratory Animal Biology, Medicine, & Surgery and Gene-Targeted Mouse Development and Breeding at Rockefeller University (Total of 17 weeks); Clinical and Anatomic Pathology (Total of 10 weeks); Aquatics Biology, Biosecurity, System Maintenance, and Research Techniques (Total of 4 weeks); Animal Facility Management and Operations (Total of 11 weeks); Large Animal Biology, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Small Animal Imaging (Total of 4 weeks); Generation and Production of Monoclonal Antibodies (Total of 3 weeks); and twelve weeks of electives (Usually done as two 6 weeks blocks).
+CMAT rotations are as follows: Small Animal Biology, Biosecurity, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Laboratory Animal Biology, Medicine, & Surgery and Gene-Targeted Mouse Development and Breeding at Rockefeller University (Total of 17 weeks); Clinical and Anatomic Pathology (Total of 10 weeks); Aquatics Biology, Biosecurity, System Maintenance, and Research Techniques (Total of 4 weeks); Animal Facility Management and Operations (Total of 11 weeks); Large Animal Biology, Medicine, and Surgery at Memorial Sloan Kettering and Weill Cornell (Total of 16 weeks); Small Animal Imaging (Total of 4 weeks); Generation and Production of Monoclonal Antibodies (Total of 3 weeks); and 12 weeks of electives (usually done as two 6 weeks blocks).
 Electives are generally performed at other academic or industrial biomedical research centers.

 Additionally during the latter part of their second and the beginning of their third training year, trainees will have the unique opportunity to serve as the semi-autonomous attending veterinarian for the East River Science Park (ERSP).
 ERSP, located in Manhattan approximately 2 miles from the tri-institutional campus, is a joint venture between the City of New York and Alexandria Partners.
 ERSP is a science hotel in which tenants (academia and industry) lease space to conduct biomedical research.
 ERSP contains a vivarium in which tenants utilize rodent models in support of their research programs.
 In the capacity of attending veterinarian, the trainee serves on the ERSP IACUC, provides clinical care, serves as a consultative resource to the scientific and technical staff, conducts weekly facility rounds, develops and implements standard operating protocols, provides staff training, participates in the review of proposals employing hazardous materials and the subsequent implementation of appropriate safety procedures, and oversees the ERSP biosecurity program.

 Research training provides fellows with an opportunity to apply the scientific method to a basic or clinical research project and to develop an appreciation for the process of scientific discovery.
 Fellows are expected to work under the mentorship of a program faculty member or a research faculty member at one of the three participating institutions.
-Research training will expose fellows to the following topics: grantsmanship, the generation of hypotheses, experimental design, the selection of animal models of human disease, the analysis of data, and writing a manuscript suitable for publication.
+Research training will expose fellows to the following topics: grantsmanship, the generation of hypotheses, experimental design, the selection of animal models, the analysis of data, and writing a manuscript suitable for publication.

 Fellows may work as collaborators or engage in an independent project, but in either case they will be responsible for mastering a research technique and applying it to the collection of data.
 The research training experience will fulfill the first-author requirement needed to qualify for certification by the American College of Laboratory Animal Medicine.